 We went back into Beaumaris to pick up some dinner, and Alison came out of the butcher shop with local beef and lamb steaks.
 Yum!
 By now it was late afternoon, so we headed home for a leisurely steak dinner at the cottage.
 Very nice to cook something simple for ourselves at our own schedule – although we do have to do the dishes…

-FavoritesAdvice Amsterdam art Bloom Day blue book report bulbs dahlias dreaming Florence fragrant Ireland Italy London Morocco other people's gardens pink planning Quiltcon 2017 Quilts Rome Scotland seeds shrubs Slovenia spring Switzerland trees tulips vegetables Wales white wildlife yellow You can't win them all
+FavoritesAdvice Amsterdam art Bloom Day blue book report bulbs dahlias dreaming England Florence fragrant Ireland Italy Morocco other people's gardens pink planning Quiltcon 2017 Quilts Rome Scotland seeds shrubs Slovenia Spain spring Switzerland trees tulips vegetables Wales white wildlife You can't win them all

 Wildlife in the garden